pedrorambo/securicator/README.md

 Either way, the relay server is the most compatible solution, the bad thing is that it adds a server resource cost.

 UPDATE: I just validated, and it was the DMZ that was causing the issue.
 To test it, I used my LTE connection, which uses asymmetric NAT.
 In that case, it worked when A started, and when B started, but always only the A (The router at my house with symmetric NAT) received message from the B (LTE with CG-NAT and asymmetric NAT).
 Probably, there's a way to make it work with asymmetric NAT.

+People say that the client's source port seen by the rendezvous server can be used as the destination port to requests made from another client.
+Probably NAT entries considers the source IP address when translating, and doesn't allow a different source IP address to use the same port to respond to the same client.